 Work we’ve published has been anthologized in places such as the Best American series, Best Small Fictions, Best of the Net, and others.
 We are grateful to have received previous grants from the National Endowment for the Arts, the Oregon Arts Commission, and CLMP/Amazon Literary Partnerships.

 To learn more about the history of the journal, please visit “On Issue One: Revisiting Portland Review’s First Edition.”

 Faculty Advisor: Janice Lee

-Readers: Tara Adams, Jasmine Barber, Bruna Cucolo, Micheal Duffy, S. Lev Dumas, Sara Ernst, Ivy Knight, Dan Linn, Adrian Lyle Resquer, Bayley McComb, Gregory Retz, Evan Stransky, Jennifer Vo-Ngyuen, Samuel Willhalm.
+Readers: Tara Adams, Jasmine Barber, Bruna Cucolo, Micheal Duffy, S. Lev Dumas, Sara Ernst, Grace Hansen, Ivy Knight, Dan Linn, Adrian Lyle Resquer, Faith Munoz, Bayley McComb, Dani Nicholson, Gregory Retz, Evan Stransky, Jennifer Vo-Nguyen, Samuel Willhalm, and Courtney Young.